 I’m grateful that Chaincode doesn’t have an open grant process.
 It’s an enormous time investment to do well.
-Square Crypto, BitMEX, OKCoin, and others should be lauded for their financial contributions back to the ecosystem.
+Square Crypto, BitMEX, OKCoin, Gemini and others should be lauded for their financial contributions back to the ecosystem.
 But after convincing the higher-ups that grants are a good idea, the real heroes dig in to read all those applications and talk with dozens of candidates.
-Over this past year, it’s been a thrill to see an uptick in dev funding.
+Over this couple of years, it’s been a thrill to see an uptick in dev funding.
 I’ve witnessed life-changing grants that allow developers and researchers to turn 100% of their attention to Bitcoin development.
-That trend seems to be accelerating with more individuals and exchanges recognizing the importance of supporting the devs that secure our Bitcoin future.
-I enjoy giving Peter McCormack flack as much as the next bloke, but it’s hard to avoid appreciating his use of his platform to advocate that bitcoin corporations acknowledge their responsibility to financially contribute to the maintenance of the infrastructure that underlies their businesses.
+That trend seems to be accelerating with more individuals and bitcoin businesses recognizing the importance of supporting the devs that secure our Bitcoin future.
+In fact, when I first wrote this in the fall of 2020, finding funding for all the qualified devs was an issue.
+Now (December 2021), there is an excess of money without enough quality devs.

 In general, dev funding for open-source projects is far from a solved problem.
 The Cathedral and the Bizarre paints an optimistic picture of open-source development, but time has revealed that this hasn’t quite come to fruition.
+Bitcoin isn’t alone in this problem.
 Bitcoin, however, is money.
 You’d imagine there is enough surplus from this great wealth transfer to help fund the infrastructure development on which this ecosystem is built.
 While the immaculate conception created the fairest distribution possible, we can only hope that the beneficiaries feel the weight of their responsibility towards those who weren’t as prescient.

 Most of my conversations about funding Bitcoin devs often focus on the present need rather than systemic ways to make long term contributions sustainable.
 At present, we heavily rely on the goodwill of a few and good ole fashion guilt to fund a couple of dozen active contributors.
 The alternative has also been tried, but that didn’t work out so hot either.
 (Note: there was an attempt to resurrect the Bitcoin Foundation in 2018.
 If interested, the effort yielded a deck for friends of the foundation and a new marketing strategy.)